 Taking all four out with relatively little effort, 47 actively doesn't kill Whittier in a scene thrown in to show the man that his quarry has a sense of morals after all, and he and Nika go on the run in the car that they should clearly have gone on the run with in the first place.
 But he still makes her ride in the boot, just in case anyone gets the idea that he's become a wuss while developing his hitman's Heart (TM).

-This is only a third of the way through the film, and already it's shot itself in the foot about twenty times.
-It simply is not this hard to write an action movie about an assassin.
+This is only a third of the way through the film, and already it's shot itself in the foot about 20 times.
+It is not this hard to write an action movie about an assassin.
 There was no need to pass on crucial plot details via a game of Chinese Whispers conducted over a yoghurt-pot and string phone line, with a deaf intermediary on the dark side of the moon.
-I'm just saying...
+I'm just saying.

 I'm not sure whether this is in every cut, since I have what's labelled "Extreme Edition", though that seems to be the only one anyone sells.
 Either way, her flashback consists of her being hung, stark naked, by the wrists in a smoky room full of laughing gangsters, being viciously whipped by Belicoff.
 The first couple of shots are close-zooms on her face and bare back.
 Then as if to say "Ah, fuck it," the camera cuts to full-frontal nudity.
 This will become especially inappropriate in a few scenes, when she's happily walking naked around 47 specifically to make him uncomfortable and put some fan-service into the movie.
 In response, he eventually stabs her with a syringe full of knock-out juice.
 Comedy!